 By taking your time to shorten the backswing you will allow your body to become accustomed and gradually accept what is initially a strange movement.

 The aim is to adopt a swing that you feel confident with, without too many thoughts racing through your mind.

-If you would like a program that you can use to become more proficient in the privacy of your own back yard I suggest you check out this simple technique here.
+If you would like a program that you can use to become more proficient in the privacy of your own back yard I suggest you check out this simple technique in this golf guide.